• Features

 Best for: Large businesses and enterprises requiring advanced marketing tools, unlimited users, and extensive storage capacity

 The Premium plan, starting at $80/month for up to 500 contacts, is the most comprehensive offering in Constant Contact’s lineup.
-This top-tier plan is designed for businesses with complex marketing needs, multiple team members, and a desire for advanced features like Facebook and Google Ads integration and SEO tools.
+It’s designed for businesses with complex marketing needs, multiple team members, and a need for advanced integrations like Google Ads and dedicated SEO tools.

 It’s ideal for organizations looking to maximize their digital marketing efforts across multiple channels.
-With 25 GB of storage (compared to 10 GB for Standard and 1 GB for Lite), it’s perfect for businesses with extensive media libraries or those running large-scale campaigns.
+At this level of Constant Contact email pricing, you get custom automation, segmentation, reporting capabilities, and more.
+It’s perfect for businesses running large-scale campaigns.

 Key features of the Premium plan